-If you’ve tracked investments across blockchains, you’ve probably heard of the so-called multichain.
-It is one of the most popular token bridging projects, for the future will not be dominated by a single blockchain, but by multichain.
-But what is the benefit of multichain, how does multichain work and which technologies are used?
+If you were looking for investments among blockchains, maybe you’ve heard about the so-called multichain.
+It’s one of the most popular token projects because future of the world of cryptocurrencies and blockchains will not be dominated by a single blockchain, but by a so-called multichain.
+But what is the benefit of the multichain, how does it work and which technologies are used in it?

-It is estimated that the blockchain industry will be worth more than $40 billion by 2025.
-The total market capitalization of the cryptocurrency market has already surpassed the $2 trillion mark.
-An ecosystem that was once defined by its close community and exclusivity is now reaching out to governments, corporations, institutional investors and individuals, all of whom are now increasingly confident about the situation.
+There are rumours that the blockchain industry will be worth more than $40 billion by 2025.
+At least, the total market capitalization of the cryptocurrency market has already surpassed the $2 trillion mark.
+An ecosystem that was once defined by its close community and exclusivity is now reaching out to governments, corporations, institutional investors and individuals.
+In other words: to all who are now increasingly confident about the situation.

-With this newfound popularity, we’ve come to a fork in the road.
-For we have reached a point where the number of users of decentralized technologies exceeds the functionality of the technology.
-As a result, networks are often congested and solutions are in high demand.
+With the popularity of cryptocurrencies and the blockchain, we arrived at a fork in the road.
+For we have reached a point where the number of users of decentralized technologies exceeds the functionality of the blockchain.
+As a result, networks are often congested and there is an increasing demand for solutions.

 Multichain paves the way for a fast and growing Web 3.0

 To address this situation, multichain is the answer to the two main challenges of the blockchain world: scalability – i.e. growth potential – and interoperability between different blockchains.
 Many blockchains have the problem that they become slower as the user community grows.
 The reason for this is that the number of transactions increases with the number of participants.
 Each transaction, in turn, must be validated and inserted into the blockchain.
 That costs time and energy.
 The data throughput comes to a standstill and the costs of operating the network increase.